What is Beyond Self Improvement?

 About Me

 At 31, I was living in a great town (Boulder), making more money than ever (Fortune 500), in the best shape of my life (exercising seven days a week), and doing what I loved (climbing mountains).
-But I was miserable and hated myself and my life and thought, “Is this it?”
+But I was miserable, hated myself and my life, and thought, “Is this it?”

 I started practicing yoga and felt a lightness I hadn’t known.
 But once the ease wore off, the existential dread returned.
-I listened to talks on Eastern psychology and began to understand myself better.
-But I still felt flawed and broken.
-I began meditating and felt more whole.
-But I remained restless and unsettled.
+I listened to talks on Eastern psychology and began understanding myself better, but I still felt flawed and broken.
+I started meditating and felt more whole, but I remained restless and unsettled.

 I went on silent meditation retreats and experienced profound quiet, ease, and freedom from my tormented mind.
 But after the high wore off, the anger, judgment, and loneliness returned.
 I practiced mindfulness and learned to stay present and grounded throughout the day.
 But I was still emotionally immature and didn’t know what I felt.